masasam/dotfiles/README.md

 ## Synchronize backup directory to cloud

-Import the gpg key that has been backed up when you install
+Import the gpg key that has been backed up when you install.

 	gpg --import path/to/private.key
 	gpg --import path/to/public.key